RE-DOCTOR-AI/iOS-SDK-Docuemntation/README.md

 2. Open it in XCode
 3. Send a request to get the SDK file "shared.framework"
 4. Put the "shared.framework" file to the root folder of the app
-5. Do step #1 from the instruction below
+5. Do steps #1 and #2 from the instruction below
 6. Run the App

 ### Install SDK to a new project